We recommend all entrants read the rules carefully before entering. If you have any questions please see our Frequently Asked Questions page.

 - Poems must be the entrant’s original work.

-- Entries must not have been published, self-published, published on a website, broadcast or featured among the winners in another competition before 31 March 2019.
+- Entries must not have been published, self-published, published on a website or made public on social media, broadcast or featured among the winners in another competition before 31 March 2020.

 - Handwritten entries cannot be accepted.
 Postal entries should be typed and printed in black ink on A4 paper at a minimum type size of 12pt.
 Poems may span two pages but pages must not be double sided.
 Entries can be double or single spaced.
 Please do not staple pages.